sebastianangermund/home_service/django_web_server/home_server/README.md

     * Can be set to control automatically
 * Look into:
 	* Safety for opening ports on local network
-	* Static vs. dynamic IP's - Is it possible to host on dynamic IP?
+	* Static vs. dynamic IP's - Is it possible to host on dynamic IP? dns?
 * Arduino and ESP should be more reliable:
+	* Steps for uploading to arduino and ESP should be documented and work!
 	* ESP should loop reconnection to wifi after power outage.
 	* Arduino should continue loop its script after power outage.
-	* Fix external power supply for ESP

 DOING

 * Setup logging service that:
     * Periodically gather status data from things.
     * Stores the data in (separate? time series?) database.
-    * Has a graphics function.
+    * Has a graphics function (in template? trough api?).

 DONE